phamtuanit/myteam/README.md

 # myteam
-This a a Chat System including WebApplication (SPA) and Nodejs Server.
+This is a Chat System including WebApplication (SPA) and Nodejs Server.